Mohamed Diamé

-Mohamed Diamé (born 14 June 1987), also known as Momo Diamé, is a professional footballer who plays as a midfielder.
+Mohamed Diamé (born 14 June 1987), also known as Momo Diamé, is a former professional footballer who played as a midfielder.

 Though born in France, Diamé represented Senegal at international level and made 31 appearances before retiring from national duty in 2017.

 Club career

 Early career

 Diamé was born in the Paris suburb of Créteil and he was selected to attend the Clairefontaine academy between 2000 and 2003.
-Diamé began his professional career in 2003 with RC Lens, but left four years later after facing health problems.
-After a full recovery, he signed for lowly Spanish side CD Linares on 30 July 2007, and moved to Rayo Vallecano the following year, helping the Madrid-based team to a mid-table position in the Segunda División, after being promoted in the 2007–08 season.
-During his time with Rayo it was reported that La Liga clubs Real Madrid and Barcelona were interested in signing the midfielder, as well as Premier League side Arsenal.
+Diamé began his professional career in 2003 with Lens, but left four years later after facing health problems.
+After a full recovery, he signed for lowly Spanish side Linares on 30 July 2007, and moved to Rayo Vallecano the following year, helping the Madrid-based team to a mid-table position in the Segunda División, after being promoted in the 2007–08 season.
+During his time with Rayo, it was reported that La Liga clubs Real Madrid and Barcelona were interested in signing the midfielder, as well as Premier League side Arsenal.